 I like to power on the computer in the morning for instance, and then go and make a coffee while the computer boots.
 Your experience may vary, as several factors play a role in the time it takes to boot a computer system.

-One of the things that are extending the boot time of modern computer systems is the computer bios.
+One of the things that is extending the boot time of modern computer systems is the computer bios.

 It can take up to ten seconds for the Bios to load hardware devices (like hard drives, computer memory or disk drives) before the operating system can start loading the files needed to boot the operating system.